 - A. Medical Staff Bylaws - 1.
 The organized Medical Staff adopts and amends Medical Staff Bylaws, upon recommendation of the MEC.
 Adoption or amendment of Medical Staff Bylaws cannot be delegated.
-After adoption or amendment by the organized Medical Staff, the
+After adoption or amendment by the organized Medical Staff, the proposed Bylaws are submitted to the governing body for action.
+Bylaws become effective only upon governing body approval.

-- proposed Bylaws are submitted to the governing body for action.
-Bylaws become effective only upon governing body approval. - 2.
-Specifically, the process for adoption or amendment shall be as follows, and cannot occur without all of these steps: - a.
+- 2. Specifically, the process for adoption or amendment shall be as follows, and cannot occur without all of these steps: - a.
 Any proposal for adoption or amendment of Medical Staff Bylaws shall first be recommended to the Active Medical Staff by a majority of the MEC. - b.
-At least thirty (30) days prior to the Active Staff meeting at which the recommended Bylaws (or amendments) will be considered or alternatively at least thirty (30) days prior to the deadline for electronic voting by the Active Staff, the MEC shall: - Submit a copy of the proposed Bylaws or amendments to the President of the Medical Staff and Chief Executive Officer of Tomah Health. - ii.
-Provide a copy of the proposed Bylaws or amendments to each member of the Active Staff along with meeting notice. - c.
-The Active Staff affirmatively approves the proposed Bylaws or amendments by a two-thirds (2/3) majority of those Active Staff members who vote at a meeting or by electronic vote that occurs at or before 11:59 p.m. on the calendar day of the meeting. - d.
-The Board of Directors gives final approval to the Bylaws or amendments that have been approved by a two-thirds (2/3) majority of the Active Staff.

-B. Rules and Regulations
+At least thirty (30) days prior to the Active Staff meeting at which the recommended Bylaws (or amendments) will be considered or alternatively at least thirty (30) days prior to the deadline for electronic voting by the Active Staff, the MEC shall: - i.
+Submit a copy of the proposed Bylaws or amendments to the President of the Medical Staff and Chief Executive Officer of the Hospital. - ii.
+Provide a copy of the proposed Bylaws or amendments to each member of the Active Staff along with voting deadline notice. - c.
+The Active Staff affirmatively approves the proposed Bylaws or amendments by a two-thirds (2/3) majority of the Active Staff.
+Active Staff must vote in person or by electronic vote at or before 11:59 p.m. on the calendar day of the voting deadline. - d.
+The Board of Directors gives final approval to the Bylaws or amendments that have been approved by a two-thirds (2/3) majority of the Active Staff. - B. Rules and Regulations